 Professional higher education is the first stage of study in higher education.
 In this stage, the university student acquires the competences necessary for working in a definite profession or further master’s degree studies.
 Professional higher education may be acquired in applied higher educational schools, at vocational educational institutions, and in colleges of universities.

 General requirements for organization of studies

 The general requirements for higher education are set forth in the Higher Educational Standard, which is likewise the basic document governing issuing of education licenses to universities and accreditation of their curricula.
 When applying to university, it is a good idea to check whether the curriculum you are interested in is accredited.
-The higher education evaluation council is responsible for the accreditation of universities and professional higher educational institutions.
+The Estonian Quality Agency for Higher and Vocational Education (EKKA) is responsible for the accreditation of universities and professional higher educational institutions.
 In the interests of impartiality, the council members may not be members of the management or administration universities or ministry officials.

 More about higher education can you read on the home page of Ministry of Education and Research.

 - What should student know about their study programme (EKKA)

 - Study programmes at Estonian higher education institutions